bilgeehan/Read_With_Arti/README.md

 # Read With Arti

-Read With Arti is a mobile application for users to improve their speaking and reading.
+Read With Arti is a mobile application for improving speaking and reading skills of users.
 I developed this mobile application using Java and Firebase.
-As the user reads the story, the application listens to the user and compares them with the story.
-Then the user listens to the correct pronunciation of the words and has the opportunity to improve his speech.
+I used NLP and Artificial Intelligence algorithms in my application.
+The application listens to the user while the user reads the story.
+Converts the user's speech to string data using Speech-To-Text libraries.
+Algorithms tokenize the data and compare it to the story.
+Wrong words are converted to speech using Text-To-Speech libraries